 Q7.
-What is a rule issued with respect to a "national security function" of the United States?
+What is a rule issued with respect to a "national security function" or "homeland security function" of the United States?

-A: For the purposes of EO 13771, a regulation issued with respect to a national security function is a regulation that satisfies the two following requirements:
+A: For the purposes of EO 14192, a regulation issued with respect to a national security or homeland security function is a regulation that satisfies the two following requirements:

-- (1) The benefit-cost analysis demonstrates that the regulation is anticipated to improve national security as its primary direct benefit; and - (2) (A) For regulations the agency considers legislative rules: OIRA and the agency agree the regulation qualifies for a "good cause" exception under 5 U.S.C.
-553(b)(3)(B); or (B) For other regulations (including significant guidance) the agency and OIRA agree that applying the requirements of EO 13771 to the regulation would be impracticable or contrary to public interest.
+- (1) The benefit-cost analysis demonstrates that the regulation is anticipated to improve national security or homeland security as its primary direct benefit; and - (2) (A) For regulations the agency considers legislative rules: OIRA and the agency agree the regulation qualifies for a "good cause" exception under 5 U.S.C.
+553(b)(3)(B); or (B) For other regulations (including significant guidance), the agency and OIRA agree that applying the requirements of EO 14192 to the regulation would be impracticable or contrary to public interest.